 We like to celebrate wins, even if it is a organized broom closet.
 Jim installed a second rack for brooms, mops, dusters, etc. leaving room for a leash, doggie bag holder, vacuum and shark tile/carpet cleaner.
 We have dog towels and a large wicker bin for toys and supplies on a shelf above the racks.

 We are a bit excited to live within walking distance to a beautiful public beach.
 To be able to experience calm and sunny beach days, as well as admire the strength of the sea on the stormy ones.
 We will need to balance our reno and beach life priorities to ensure plenty of fun to go along with the work.
-So give us a ring and we will meet at the beach.
+Subscribe below to get updates on our journey, as well as new interior design tips and our travel adventures.